Sabayon/wiki-next/docs/articles/systemd.md

 If invoked without parameters journalctl will show you the current log database.

-Sometimes one needs to watch logs as they grow, where one previously used tail -f /var/log/messages:
+Sometimes one needs to watch logs as they grow, where one previously used `tail -f /var/log/messages`:
 <pre class="clear">
  $ journalctl -f
 </pre>

-Yes, this does exactly what you expect it to do: it will show you the last ten logs lines,

-and then wait for changes and show them as they take place.
+Yes, this does exactly what you expect it to do: it will show you the last ten logs lines, and then wait for changes and show them as they take place.

 ### Basic Filtering